-I never got to know the story behind that image, be it real or Meanwhile, feminist meetings emerged and turned to the fictional, so thank you for providing this quote by Zohra Drif: question: Do we use this time of the uprising, to change "Ali [la Pointe] wanted to take a photo of all four of us there on the Belhaffaf's rooftop.
+"Ali [la Pointe] wanted to take a photo of all four of us there on the Belhaffaf's rooftop.
 Samia and I expressed our strong refusal, obsessed with the security rules and all that we had learned about clandestine living.
 But Ali insisted, declaring that he was the happiest of brothers and the proudest of men since God could not have sent him more wonderful sisters than the four of us.
 Eventually we gave in.
 Like a child enthralled by his toy, Ali officiated.
 He distributed a weapon to each of us, instructing us how best to hold and aim them.
 He took the photo, happy as a kid.
-Facing the camera, Samia who hid her face behind the extended gun, couldn't stop ruminating throughout the following days about our incredible carelessnessof urgency against repression and misogyespecially that of our leaders.
-Alas, fate would prove her ny."
-At the end of my trilogy, we listen to the right, because this picture would fall into the hands of the slammer, Ibtissem Hattali, singing these lines security services and help them to identify us.
-Before the from Djebar, on a Chenoua beach, at dusk: photo betrayed us, nobody knew who we were, despite She rekindled the vividness of the past / the arrests of brothers with whom we had worked.
-I tell the An old fire has come back / story of this photo because it expresses just how human, In this time of slavery / brotherly, and affectionate Ali la Pointe was."1 Today the day has come /
+Facing the camera, Samia who hid her face behind the extended gun, couldn't stop ruminating throughout the following days about our incredible carelessnessespecially that of our leaders.
+Alas, fate would prove her right, because this picture would fall into the hands of the security services and help them to identify us.
+Before the photo betrayed us, nobody knew who we were, despite the arrests of brothers with whom we had worked.
+I tell the story of this photo because it expresses just how human, brotherly, and affectionate Ali la Pointe was."1

 The image still resonates.
 And the Hirak moved the whole landscape again.
-So many women took their fears and Katja Kameli went down to the streets.
-Their position was argued 1 Zohra Drif, from the chapter "In the Casbah", in: Zohra Drif, Inside Battle of again, they were not always welcomed in the masculine Algiers: Memoir of a Woman Freedom Fighter, Translated from the French by Andrew crowd, they had to create a feminist square to feel free.
-Farrand.
-Washington: Just World Books 2017.
-The picture was taken 1956
+So many women took their fears and went down to the streets.
+Their position was argued again, they were not always welcomed in the masculine crowd, they had to create a feminist square to feel free.